Frequently Asked Questions – Courses

 We will only take fully trained dogs on our courses.
 Courses are condensed to make them affordable and because of this, trained dogs are a necessity.
 Therefore, we would need to assess your dog at least one week before the course starts.
 The charge for this assessment would be £50.
 You would need to telephone the office to book a mutually convenient time for the assessment to take place.

 If your dog passes the assessment then you would be able to attend the course with your own dog.
-Additionally, there would be a £500 supplement in addition to the course fee to bring your own trained dog.
-We would also need to see the details of inoculations.

 WHAT HAPPENS IF MY DOG FAILS THE ASSESSMENT?